Another-User-Dev/1st-milestone-project/README.md

 <br>
 2. The website is easy to navigate and the hamburger menu worked effectively.
 <br>
 3. Responsiveness were tested using all devices and screen widths.
-No adverse effects were seen for screen widths down to Galaxy Fold.
+No adverse effects were seen for screen widths down to Galaxy Fold (280px wide).
 <br>

 ### Home page links